Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

-The number of lags does not impact the estimation of $\nu$ and $\eta$, as these estimates are primarily driven by the imputation component of the summary statistic.
+The number of lags has minimal impact on the estimation of $\nu$ and $\eta$, as these estimates are primarily driven by the imputation component of the summary statistic.
 With only $p = 3$, the NN estimation of $\alpha$ is noticeably biased.
 Much of this bias is removed with only a modest increase to $p = 6$, then again increasing to $p = 12$, with a drop in standard error also evident with both moves.
 Increasing to the larger values of $p = 24$ and then $p = 48$ eventually removes almost all empirical bias from the estimator, with the standard error stabilising.

 In light of the results above, some practical recommendations for selecting an adequate number of lags are as follows.
 Firstly, one can trial different values of $p$, ceasing to increase once estimates stabilise.
-This requires the training of multiple NNs and is, therefore, more time consuming.
-Alternatively, one can inspect the $\mathrm{NBAR}(p)$ coefficients produced by the observed data, choosing a value $p$ that captures those lags with a magnitude that meaningfully differs from zero.
-Finally, one can artificially increase the aggregation level from $\Delta$ to $\Delta'$, using fewer lags.
-For instance, rather than $p = 24$ and $\Delta = 0.1$, the combination $p = 12$ and $\Delta' = 0.2$ could be used.
-The associated NBAR models both capture the same length of history of the event count sequence, though with some information loss incurred for the latter.
+This requires the training of multiple NNs and is therefore more time consuming.
+As a quick alternative, one can inspect the estimated $\mathrm{NBAR}(p)$ coefficients and choose a value of $p$ that captures lags with a magnitude that meaningfully differs from zero.